Creston High School (Michigan)

 Creston High School opened in 1923 as Creston Junior High School, with its first class graduating in 1927.
 This school was one of the five high schools in Grand Rapids, Michigan.
 At its peak, it housed around one thousand students and over fifty teachers making the teacher to student ratio about 1:20.
 The school mascot was the polar bear.
 The colors were blue and gold.

 Closure

 In 2012 the district administration proposed closure of Creston, on the basis of an enrollment decrease, as part of a plan to shutter ten campuses.
 Monica Scott of MLive wrote that "biggest push back has come from closing Creston High School."

-As part of a realignment among Grand Rapids Public Schools high schools, Creston was consolidated with Grand Rapids Central High School.
-The consolidated high school kept the Grand Rapids Central High School name and location.
-Students who lived too far from Grand Rapids Central's location have been allowed to attend the high school nearest their neighborhood, including Grand Rapids City High-Middle School which moved into the former Creston High School building.
-The realignment took place for the 2013–14 school year.
+The GRPS District realignment took place for the 2013–14 school year.

 Campus

 The building could house 1,397 students.

-Demographics

-In 2012 the school had 650 students.
-56% did not come from the northeast part of Grand Rapids, where the school was located.